LouisRichard/LouisRichard/README.md

 * Get a job idk
 * I really need a new NAS
 * And I really need to put NextCloud on my NAS
-* Fixing this cursed MacBook that crashes if it's not on an even surface

 ****
 Langages that I'm alright with